Haar Wavelets, Gradients and Approximate TV Regularization: Approximation of the TV norm

 hence,

 Summing this over $\alpha \in \ZZ^s$ and substituting \eqref{eq:LWaveletTVCubApproxPf2} we then obtain

 which is \eqref{eq:WaveletTVCubApprox}. \end{proof}

-\begin{remark} The constant~$C$ in \eqref{eq:WaveletTVCubApprox} can be chosen as $\frac{s^{3/2}}{2} + \varepsilon$ for any $\varepsilon > 0$ by making $n_0$ sufficiently large.
-In practice this means to avoid relatively low pass content of the wavelet transformation which approximates the gradient only in a rather poor way.
+\begin{remark}[Choice of~$C$ and~$n_0$] The constant~$C$ in~\eqref{eq:WaveletTVCubApprox} can be chosen as $\frac{s^{3/2}}{2} + \varepsilon$ for any $\varepsilon > 0$ by making $n_0$ sufficiently large.
+In practice this means to avoid the low-pass content of the wavelet transformation which approximates the gradient only in a rather poor way.
 Of course, the dependency of the constant~$C$ on $f$ would also have to be taken into account. \end{remark}